cloud-gov/cg-site/_kbarticles/2022-12-08-common-kibana-searches-on-clouddotgov.md

 ---
 layout: post
-title: "Common Kibana Searches on cloud.gov"
+title: "Understanding Kibana and how to visualize your application logs"
 date: December 8, 2022
 excerpt: This article documents a brief explaination of what Kibana does and common Kibana search queries on the cloud.gov platform.